Ever tried using freelance writing job boards to find new clients?

 - Find Diverse Clients based on your niche

-- Lots of fresh jobs posted daily or for some active boards, hourly
+- Lots of fresh jobs are posted daily or for some active boards, hourly

 - One can apply to various jobs on the same board